-IoI NPi SPi Pe StE EC NC NE NAe WAe Kik KK EAe
+GR(IoI NPi SPi Pe StE EC NC NE NAe WAe Kik KK EAe)

 Greece (East Aegean islands present; East Central Greece present; Ionian Islands present; Kiklades present; Kriti and Karpathos present; North Aegean islands present; North Central Greece present; North Pindos present; North-East Greece present; Peloponnisos present; South Pindos present; Sterea Ellas present; West Aegean islands present)

 As assessed by Bräuchler & al. (2010), there is no justification for a segregate, monotypic genus Coridothymus.